isama92/tl-test/README.md

 They are **NOT** safe for production environments (eg. php errors are not disabled).

 ## TODOS
-- add form field validations
+- post data validators
+- template error bag
 - logger
-- remove show error from php.ini, log unhandled exceptions to apache error.log